magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - 'string': Decode the response as a UTF-8 string
 - 'bytes': Return the raw bytes as an ArrayBuffer

-See [Streaming JSON](#streaming-json) for details on streaming with decode set to 'json'.
+See [Streaming JSON](#streaming-json) for details on streaming with decode set to 'json' or 'msgpack'.

 ### subscribeToUpdates